CSESoc-CompClub/2024-Autumn-Python-Continuers/spec/ghost-market.md

 # 👻 Ghost market shopping spree!!🛍️

+## Getting Started
+All the files you need to edit are in the `ghost_market` directory.

 ## Task 1: Come one, come all!
 ### 1.1 welcome()
 Welcome our new customer to the ghost market.
 Print a welcoming welcome message!